 - a non-means-tested Incentive Grant for each year of the agreed duration of the course towards the costs of study, including tuition fee costs; and

 - a contribution towards travel expenses associated with practice*

 Further details of the Scheme are available on request from:

 * Please note all Health and Social Care Student Incentive Schemes are under review and may be subject to change at short notice.

 Eligible students may have their fees paid for the duration of the three-year degree by the Department of Health (DoH) and may also receive a bursary – this is known as a ‘commissioned’ place.
 The bursary is intended to assist with daily living costs incurred while training and is awarded for each year of the three-year course; it will normally be paid in monthly instalments.

 To be eligible for a commissioned place, applicants must be an NI or EU national living in NI with settled status.
 Further conditions may apply.

 In order to find out more about the bursary, please contact the Bursary Administration Unit:

-Guidance and advice on general money management such as how to live on a budget or how best to deal with your student debt, can be obtained from Debbie Forsey, Students’ Union Money Management Adviser - firstname.lastname@example.org.
+Help and advice with student finance can be sought from the Students’ Unions independent advice service, Advice SU.
+Guidance and advice on student funding, changing course, repeating an academic year, general money management such as how to live on a budget or how best to deal with your student debt, can be obtained from Advice SU.
+You can contact them on firstname.lastname@example.org.